 The driver requires rights to objects within the Identity Vault.
 The Admin user object is most often used to supply these rights.
 However, you might want to create a DriversUser (for example) and assign security equivalence to that user.
+Whatever rights that the driver needs to have on the server, the DriversUser object must have the same security rights.

-- 7a Click Add, then browse to and select the object with the correct rights. - 7b Click OK twice.
+- 7a Click Add, then browse to and select the object with the correct rights. - 7b Click OK twice. - 8 Click Exclude Administrative Roles to exclude users that should not be synchronized.